 On one of my trips in 1890, I was crossing Vijoensdrift.
 It is a few hours ride outside Potchefstroom and one of the best places to cross the Vaal River on your way to Johannesburg.

 I was contracted by a certain Mr. Vincent Reeves to transport chickens to the Johannesburg market.
 Mr. Reeves, originally from Minnesota in the USA, purchased land in the Parys district and set up a chicken farm.
 He studied chicken farming intensely and was successful in Minnesota.
-Upon learning about the discovery of gold on the Rand, he conceived a plan to buy land in the Transvaal Republic, not far from Johannesburg to farm chickens for sale in Johannesburg.
+Upon learning about the discovery of gold on the Rand, he conceived a plan to buy land in the Transvaal Republic, not far from Johannesburg to farm chickens for sale in the lucrative Reef market where gold mining was exploding.
 (1)

 Mr. Reeves was, by all accounts, a very good chicken farmer but not well versed in geography.
 An unscrupulous fellow back in Minneapolis convinced him that Parys was closer to Johannesburg than it actually turned out to be.
 The reality is that Parys is in the Orange Free State and Johannesburg in the Transvaal – two different Boer republics.
 Nevertheless, he thought it was close enough, which it is, and forged ahead, setting up the farm.
 On this day I was trying to cross the Vaal river at Viljoensdrift with Mr. Reeves’ chickens on my ox wagon, taking them to the Johannesburg market.